 Think of your Check-in as the place to start your day.
-In just a few minutes, you can create a daily plan to enhance productivity, share progress updates with your team, and check-in on how everyone is doing.
-Done right, your daily Check-in can set you (and your team) up for success and enhance your team’s effectiveness.
+In just a few minutes, you can create a daily plan to enhance productivity, share progress updates, and connect with your team on a personal level.
+Done right, your daily Check-in can keep your team in sync and help you work even better together, from anywhere.

-The four steps below will help guide you through writing a Check-in, and ensure it adds value for you, your team, and your manager.
+The five steps below will help guide you through writing your first Check-in and ensure it adds value for you, your team, and your manager.

-Spending a few minutes to plan your day is the best way to be more productive with your time, and feel less overwhelmed with everything going on.
+Spending a few minutes planning your day is the best way to be more productive with your time and feel less overwhelmed.
 With Range, you can quickly make a plan and then reflect back on it later to see how things went.

 At the top of your Check-in, you’ll see a section called “Plan”.
-Use this section to share a couple of bullet points on what you plan to focus on that day.
+Use this section to share a few bullet points on what you plan to focus on that day.

 It’s best to include top priority projects here, and any other work that your team should be in the loop on.
 Try to be specific in each bullet point, so that your manager and teammates can have a clear sense of what the work is and how you’re planning to move it forward.